amelia-jacyno/JacynoPOS/readme.md

 ## Getting Started

 **NOTE: This readme file is not updated.
-For latest stable version and up-to-date information, check out release branch.**
+For latest stable version and up-to-date information, check out stable branch.**

 The application is still in early works and is not functional.
 It might have a lot of errors and glitches as well, or might not work at all.